 The rotating lines in the right hand part of the animation are a very simple case of a phasor diagram (named, I suppose, because it is a vector representation of phase).
 With respect to the x and y axes, radial vectors or phasors representing the current and the voltage across the resistance rotate with angular velocity ω.
 The lengths of these phasors represent the peak current Im and voltage Vm.
 The y components are Im sin (ωt) = i(t) and voltage Vm sin (ωt)= v(t).
 You can compare i(t) and v(t) in the animation with the vertical components of the phasors.
 The animation and phasor diagram here are simple, but they will become more useful when we consider components with different phases and with frequency dependent behaviour.

 What are impedance and reactance?Circuits in which current is proportional to voltage are called linear circuits.
 (As soon as one inserts diodes and transistors, circuits cease to be linear, but that's another story.)
 The ratio of voltage to current in a resistor is its resistance.
-Resistance does not depend on frequency, and in resistors the two are in phase, as we have seen in the animation.
+Resistance does not depend on frequency, and in resistors the two are in phase, as we have seen above.
 However, circuits with only resistors are not very interesting.

 In general, the ratio of voltage to current does depend on frequency and in general there is a phase difference.
 So impedance is the general name we give to the ratio of voltage to current.
 It has the symbol Z. Resistance is a special case of impedance.
 Another special case is that in which the voltage and current are out of phase by 90°: this is an important case because when this happens, no power is lost in the circuit.
 In this case where the voltage and current are out of phase by 90°, the ratio of voltage to current is called the reactance, and it has the symbol X. We return to summarise these terms and give expressions for them below in the section Impedance of components, but first let us see why there are frequency dependence and phase shifts for capacitors and for inductors.